zephyrproject-rtos/zephyr/samples/microkernel/benchmark/app_kernel/README.txt

 Description:

-AppKernel is used to measure the performance of VxMicro.
-It performs benchmarks for sema, mutex, memmap, mempool, event, mailbox and pipe when used by tasks in microkernel.
+AppKernel is used to measure the performance of microkernel events, mutexes, semaphores, FIFOs, mailboxes, pipes, memory maps, and memory pools.

 --------------------------------------------------------------------------------